 Aspera Streaming software

-The FASPStream software product was created from the ground up by Aspera with the potential to revolutionize the way that live and near-live video is transported.
+The video streaming software was created from the ground up by Aspera with the potential to revolutionize the way that live and near-live video is transported.
 Broadcast video transport over long distances (ingest and backhaul, pitch and distribution) has traditionally relied on linear satellite systems.
 However, satellite transport has significant limitations for today’s Internet video demands, where video is produced anywhere and everywhere, and consumer appetite for live and interactive second-screen video is explosive.

 MEDIA PROCESSING AND DISTRIBUTION